gfx-labs/ip-app/docs/docs/IPTsale.md

 ## Disclaimer

-This article is for general information purposes only.
+This page is for general information purposes only.
 It should not be relied upon for accounting, legal, or tax advice.